stastnypremysl/lsql-csv/README.md

 #### From blocks
 There must be exactly one from block at the beginning of the command.
 The block can contain any files (and `-` specifies standard input).
-You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion,...).
+You can use any syntax you would otherwise use in bash to select these files (wildcards, expansion...).
 You can also overname the file using `NAME=stmt`.
-If there is more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2,...)`.
+If there is more than 1 matching of stmt, the files will be named `(NAME, NAME1, NAME2...)`.

 Example: